Wolfyxon/wolfyxon.github.io/public/docs/guides/contributing.md

 That's where you can contribute.

 # Reporting bugs and submitting suggestions
+To report a bug or submit a suggestion in my project, find its GitHub repository and go to the **issues** tab.
+There you can find existing submissions (open and closed) and submit new ones.

+You will need a GitHub account to create and comment on issues.

+When creating issues, follow the rules below.

 ## 1. Check for duplicates
 Search for other reports (open and closed) if they describe the bug that you encountered or your idea.